How do I apply? ▼

 We try to evaluate each situation individually, so we do not have set age limits for children of adoptive families.
 We expect parents of young children to always supervise the interaction between the dog and the kids, and want the dog safely behind a baby gate or in another room when parents are not able to supervise.

 We evaluate the level of training that children have received regarding proper behavior around the dog, particularly around toys, treats and food.
 If we feel that a family is well prepared to properly care for the dog and to keep the dog and kids safe, we do not have a problem adopting to them.
-Obviously some dogs are not suited to families with young kids, so we work with them to chose appropriately.
+Obviously some dogs are not suited to families with young kids, so we work with them to choose appropriately.

 Please fill out an application to be considered.